vorachet/APrimerForSysML_ThaiBook/README.md

 3) Provided background (brief history will be discussed), concept (++), and examples (+++)

-** I am still think of the diagrams in the book.
+** I am still think of the SysML diagrams used in the book.
-   Diagram drawed by a simple diagram edtior would be the choice
+   Simply use a simple diagram edtior would be the choice

 What makes my content different than the other SysML books out there?